cloudflare/cloudflare-docs/products/pages/src/content/platform/headers.md

 #### Splats

-On matching, a splat (asterisk, `*`) will greedily match all characters.
+When matching, a splat pattern — signified by an asterisk (`*`) — will greedily match all characters.
 You may only include a single splat in the URL.

 The matched value can be used in the header values with `:splat`.